Cloudy-96/Junior-Dev-Full-Stack-Portfolio/README.md

 # Kat De Mey's junior software developer portfolio

 <!-- Hit the live example, click here 🚀 -->
+See live version here: https://kat-demey-portfolio.vercel.app/

 I decided to code my portfolio using react so that I can organise my components,and make it easier to maintain and update as I grow as a developer.

-This repository contains the source code and for my developer portfolio website.
+This repository contains the source code and a link to a live demo for my developer portfolio website.
 The website showcases my experience, and projects as a full stack developer.

+This portfolio is still a work in progress but will allow you to get to know me and my style a little bit better.

 ## Features